1894-2019 CELEBRATING 125 YEARS OF GLORY TO THE DIVINE HEART!

 By our prayer and apostolic service, we are devoted to extending the Kingdom of Love of the Most Sacred Heart of Jesus everywhere.
 We are an international Congregation serving in Poland, Ukraine, Italy, France, Bolivia, Argentina, Jamaica, West Indies, and the United States.
 The United States Province of the Most Sacred Heart of Jesus is represented in the Dioceses of Altoona-Johnstown, Grand Rapids, Harrisburg and Mandeville, Jamaica, West Indies.

-August 17, 2019 Sr. Gabriela Strachowska observed her 25th Jubilee of Profession in Poland in June and on August 17, 2019 at Sacred Heart Parish in Grand Rapids, Michigan.
+August 17, 2019 Sr. Gabriela Strachowska observed her 25th Jubilee of Profession in Poland on June 16, 2019 and on August 17, 2019 at Sacred Heart Parish in Grand Rapids, Michigan.

 August 15, 2019 Sr. Angela Marie Igou renewed her temporary vows at Sacred Heart, Grand Rapids, Michigan.